edusnet/electron_angular_frontend_nodejs_typescript_backend/README.md

 Also includes a script for generating a "compiled" .exe for windows.

-I think the electron is a great idea.
+I think electron is a great idea.
 I especially appreciate the idea of developing an application packaged in an exe and, in the future, deploying it to a web server with just a few code changes, so if you rewrite the IPC communication code to a common web http request, you can deploy it easily on a web server.

 I've spend a few days setting up the environment, so I hope it saves sometime to anybody.